turnspike/aetherwolf/README.md

 _glide through shell like a predator._

 All installation steps are non-destructive; they tap into your existing configuration files, or create stubs if you have none.
-Recommended terminal color theme is [https://github.com/morhetz/gruvbox-contrib](Gruvbox Dark).
+Recommended terminal color theme is [Gruvbox Dark](https://github.com/morhetz/gruvbox-contrib).

 # :nut_and_bolt: installing base package